Unidata/git-recipes/cookbook.md

 ### Git Basics

 Here are a few tips on getting you going with git and github.
 We are just scratching the surface here.
-Please take an afternoon to read [Progit](http://progit.org "Progit").
+Please take an afternoon to read [Progit](http://progit.org "Progit") or [Version Control by Example](http://www.ericsink.com/vcbe/index.html).

 First you will have to [install a git client on your machine](http://progit.org/book/ch1-4.html "Installing Git").
 There are also various git GUIs, but this document will initially focus on interacting with git from the command line.